 Several others mumble half-hearted hellos.
 Scorpius really isn't surprised.
 He sees James Potter and Dominique Weasley (she smiles at him and he blushes a little.
 She's really pretty, alright?
 Even if she is a year older than him) and Fred Weasley.
 The Scamander twins wave dreamily.
 Rose Weasley is tucked into a far corner.

 "Come on, sit down.
-We were just getting started on a game of Exploding Snap."
-He says cheerfully.
+We were just getting started on a game of Exploding Snap," he says cheerfully.
 Scorpius thinks Albus is trying much too hard to make Scorpius fit in with his extensive family.
 He backs out of the compartment, shaking his head.
 "No, it's alright.
-I'll just go find another compartment."
-He disappears down the corridor, sighing a little.
-He goes into the first empty compartment he can find and settles himself down on the seat.
+I'll just go find another compartment," he disappears down the corridor, sighing a little.
+He goes into the first empty compartment he can find and settles himself in for a long, lonely train ride.

-Five minutes pass, and he hears someone knocking on his compartment door.
+Five minutes pass, someone knocks raptly on his compartment door.
 He stands up to open the door and he finds Rose Weasley outside, looking purposeful.

 "Yes?"
 Scorpius raises an eyebrow, nonplussed.
 "Does Albus want you to tell me something?"